ashishKujur7/personalWebpage/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}

-Hello, I'm Ashish Kujur, originally from [Rourkela, Odisha](https://en.wikipedia.org/wiki/Rourkela), currently pursuing my PhD at the [Indian Institute of Science Education and Research, Thiruvananthapuram](https://www.iisertvm.ac.in/).
+I am Ashish Kujur, a student of Mathematics from Rourkela, Odisha.
+Currently, I am a first year PhD student of Mathematics at the Indian Institute of Science Education and Research in Thiruvananthapuram.
+Md.
+Ramiz Reza is my advisor for my PhD.

-I earned my Bachelor's degree from [Loyola College, Chennai](https://www.loyolacollege.edu/), and completed my Master's degree at IISER Thiruvananthapuram.
-Under the guidance of [Md.
-Ramiz Reza](https://www.iisertvm.ac.in/faculty/ramiz), I pursued my master's thesis, and I am continuing my doctoral studies at the same institution under his supervision.
+I did my bachelor's at Loyola College, Chennai, and my master's at IISER Thiruvananthapuram.

-Apart from pure mathematics, I find joy in playing the guitar and exploring [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).
-I am open to connecting and collaborating, so please feel free to reach out.
+Apart from math, I like exploring free software and playing the guitar.
+I'm open to meeting new people and collaborating.
+Feel free to reach out!

 ## Research Interest(s)